gurashish1000-coder/Spotify-album-art-wallpaper/README.md

 # Spotify-album-art-wallpaper
 This is a python script that will change your desktop wallpaper based on the track you are listening to.
 Works with Spotify.

+# Required Steps
+In BETA
+1. There are still many bugs present, that I am still working on
+2. Script only works while the song is already running on spotify.
+(Will be fixed soon)
+3. I still have to do extensive testing.
+(Testing that spans many hours, to see if the code breaks.)
+4. Working on making it more user convenient.

 ## Required Steps

-- Before you run, you will need to edit the code at line 42, and specify the path of your chrome web-driver (or whichever web-driver you want to use.).
-The current code at line 42 looks like :
+- Before you run, you will need to edit the code at line 8,9 and 10.
+You will need to enter your own spotify client ID, spotify Client secrert and username.

-  `browser = webdriver.Chrome(r"C:\Users\guras\Downloads\chromedriver_win32\chromedriver.exe")`

-- Enter your web-driver path in the " ".

-- Chrome Web-driver can be downloaded from here - https://chromedriver.chromium.org/downloads

-  ### Ways to RUN
+## How to RUN

-  #### Way 1

-- One way to run is to clone this repository and open in Pycharm.
-Once opened install Selenium using the command

-  `pip install selenium`

-  and `pip install pyjokes`

-  through Pycharm terminal.
-Once installed, Edit the Run/Debug Configurations and then run the script.

-  #### Way 2

 - If on Linux you will need to have python installed, and pip as well.
 The steps are given below.

 - You will need to have python 3 installed.
 If you have not installed that, you can using this command